-- 1. To send a message, push the Phone button S. After the beep, say the following command: "Send message to John Smith." - 2.
+- 1. To send a message, push the Phone button .
+After the beep, say the following command: "Send message to John Smith." - 2.
 Listen to the prompt.
 After the beep, dictate the message you would like to send.
-Wait for Uconnect® to process your message. - 3.
-The Uconnect® system will repeat your message and provide a variety of options to add to, delete, send or hear the message again.
-After the beep, tell Uconnect® what you'd like to do.
+Wait for Uconnect to process your message. - 3.
+The Uconnect system will repeat your message and provide a variety of options to add to, delete, send or hear the message again.
+After the beep, tell Uconnect what you'd like to do.
 For instance, if you're happy with your message, after the beep, say: "Send."

-You must be registered with Uconnect® Access and have a compatible MAP - enabled smartphone to use your voice to send a personalized text message.
+You must be registered with Uconnect Access and have a compatible MAP - enabled smartphone to use your voice to send a personalized text message.
+For details about MAP, visit UconnectPhone.com.